mdrobisch/roseguarden/README.md

 - add your `MAIL_USERNAME` to your enviroment variables (for enabling mail service, default mail-server-configuration is for googlemail)
 - add your `MAIL_PASSWORD` to your enviroment variables (for enabling mail-service, default mail-server-configuration is for googlemail)
-- initialize RoseGuarden database in the `server` - directory with `python db_create`
+- initialize RoseGuarden database in the `server` - directory with `sudo python db_create.py`

 Running RoseGuarden
 -------------------

 - start the http-server in the `client` - directory with  `http-server -p 8000`
-- start the RoseGuarden-app in the `server` - directory with `python run.py`
+- start the RoseGuarden-app in the `server` - directory with `sudo python run.py`

 Screenshots (Software)
 ======================